-For those of you who have never heard of this market, apparently St. Lawrence market was named the world’s best food market by National Geographic in 2012.
+For those of you who have never heard of this market, St. Lawrence market was named the world’s best food market by National Geographic in 2012.
 Now having been to the Borough market (among many others) in London and Chelsea market in New York, I have to say it indeed is one of the best food markets I have ever visited because of the variety of cuisines it offers as well as fresh produce and much much more.

-There are different kinds of bagels here, a few note worthy ones are: onion & garlic, Spinach & Feta, Prezel, different sorts of sweet bagels.
+St. Urbain Bagel offered a few different types of bagel and a few note worthy ones are the onion & garlic, Spinach & Feta, Prezel, and different sorts of sweet bagels.
 I wasn’t sure if the bagels were wood-fire baked, so that could be one difference compare to the Montreal bagels.